maxfalk/Datarace/server/app/datarace/README.txt

 However, you might want to get the most up to date version of this directory.

-Add a description here on how to use Subversion, Git or similar to get the most up to date version of this directory.
+git pull - to get the latest version if you have commited changes and get a conflict try, git stash -> git pull -> git stash apply.

 ==== ERLANG VERSION ====